jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 log (so that you know when to return to the client, as discussed above).
 You might assume that you will never see `Start()` return the same index twice, or at the very least, that if you see the same index again, the command that first returned that index must have failed.
-Neither of these things are true.
+It turns out that neither of these things are true, even if no servers crash.

-Consider the following scenario:
-You have five servers, S1 through S5.
+Consider the following scenario with five servers, S1 through S5.
 Initially, S1 is the leader, and its log is empty.

-Two client operations (C1 and C2) arrive on S1, and `Start()` return 1 for the first, and 2 for the second.
-S1 sends out an `AppendEntries` to S2 containing C1 and C2, but all its other messages are lost.
-Next, S3 steps forward as a candidate.
-S1 and S2 won't vote for S3, but S3, S4, and S5 all will, so S3 becomes the leader.
-Another client request, C3 comes in to S3.
-S3 calls `Start()` (which returns 1), and sends an `AppendEntries` to S1, who discards C1 and C2 from its log, and adds C3.
-S3 then fails before sending `AppendEntries` to any other servers.
-Next, S2 steps forward, and because its log is up-to-date, it is elected leader.
-Another client request, C4, arrives at S1, which then calls `Start()`. `Start()` returns 2 (which was also returned for `Start(C2)`.
-All of S1's `AppendEntries` are dropped, and S2 steps forward.
-S1 and S3 won't vote for S2, but S2, S4, and S5 all will, so S2 becomes leader.
-A client request C5 comes in to S2, `Start()` is called, and returns 3.
-S2 then successfully sends `AppendEntries` to all the servers, which S2 reports back to the servers by including an updated `leaderCommit = 3` in the next heartbeat.
+ 1. Two client operations (C1 and C2) arrive on S1
+ 2.  `Start()` return 1 for C1, and 2 for C2.
+ 3. S1 sends out an `AppendEntries` to S2 containing C1 and C2, but all
+     its other messages are lost.
+ 4. S3 steps forward as a candidate.
+ 5. S1 and S2 won't vote for S3, but S3, S4, and S5 all will, so S3
+     becomes the leader.
+ 6. Another client request, C3 comes in to S3.
+ 7. S3 calls `Start()` (which returns 1)
+ 8. S3 sends an `AppendEntries` to S1, who discards C1 and C2 from its
+     log, and adds C3.
+ 9. S3 fails before sending `AppendEntries` to any other servers.
+ 10. S2 steps forward, and because its log is up-to-date, it is elected leader.
+ 11. Another client request, C4, arrives at S1
+ 12. S1 calls `Start()`, which returns 2 (which was also returned for `Start(C2)`.
+ 13. All of S1's `AppendEntries` are dropped, and S2 steps forward.
+ 14. S1 and S3 won't vote for S2, but S2, S4, and S5 all will, so S2
+     becomes leader.
+ 15. A client request C5 comes in to S2
+ 16. S2 calls `Start()`, which returns 3.
+ 17. S2 successfully sends `AppendEntries` to all the servers, which S2 reports back to the servers by including an updated `leaderCommit = 3` in the next heartbeat.

 Since S2's log is `[C1 C2 C5]`, this means that the entry that committed (and was applied at all servers, including S1) at index 2 is C2.
 This despite the fact that C4 was the last client operation to have returned index 2 at S1.

 **The four-way deadlock**:
 All credit for finding this goes to [Steven